ansible/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

     docker_image
         Provides full control over images, including: build, pull, push, tag and remove.

-    docker_image_facts
+    docker_image_info
-        Inspects one or more images in the Docker host's image cache, providing the information as facts for making decision or assertions in a playbook.
+        Inspects one or more images in the Docker host's image cache, providing the information for making decision or assertions in a playbook.

     docker_login